 Program Overview

-The Master of Professional Studies (MPS) in Agriculture and Life Sciences focus area in Viticulture pertains to the science, production, and study of grapes.
-In this focus area, students are exposed to every aspect of grape growing and wine making.
+The Viticulture concentration within the Integrative Plant Science MPS pertains to the science, production, and study of grapes.
+In this concentration, students are exposed to every aspect of grape growing and wine making.

 Cornell is home to one of the top viticulture and enology programs in the world and is internationally recognized for its expertise in breeding table, juice and wine grapes adapted to cool climate growing regions.
 Our scientists have been transforming how grapes are bred and grown, as well as how wine is crafted, which has helped the New York grape and wine industries to flourish.
 Our ideal location in New York's Finger Lakes region is home to nearly 10,000 acres of vineyards.